tonyboutwell/Contextual-Certainty/README.md

 Modern quantum mechanics offers astonishing predictive power, but it remains unsettled on how to interpret measurement and the observer’s role—especially when the observer becomes part of the system.
 Paradoxes like *Frauchiger–Renner* (FR) and *Delayed Choice* suggest that the usual assumptions about consistency and objective outcomes may not hold when observational context changes.
 This work emerged from a cross-disciplinary effort—initially driven by curiosity and AI-assisted exploration—to develop a framework that could track and quantify such contextual shifts without altering standard quantum mechanics.

-We introduce the **Contextual Certainty Transformation (CCT)**, a geometric framework that quantifies how measurement certainty changes as the observational setup (or "Heisenberg cut") evolves.
+Our approach demonstrates that the 'cost' of shifting between observational contexts is not an arbitrary postulate but an emergent consequence of the underlying quantum geometry, quantifiable within the standard formalism.
+To this end, we introduce the **Contextual Certainty Transformation (CCT)**, a geometric framework that quantifies how measurement certainty changes as the observational setup (or "Heisenberg cut") evolves.
 CCT replaces FR's strict consistency postulate with a set of observer-relative geometric invariants:

 - **Rapidity**: `chi_AB = -ln(F_AB)` (from Uhlmann fidelity `F_AB` between states A and B)
 - **Geometric Phase**: `gamma_ABO = arg(<A|B><B|O><O|A>)` (Bargmann invariant)